beta-tester/RPi-PXE-Server/README.md

 some of the PXE-menu entries has additional parameters, that lets the Live systems boot with German language (keyboard layout). if you don't like or want, remove those additional parameters just behind the ' --' in the menu entries

-to easily change the language to your favorite ones, there are variables on the top part of the **p2-include-var** script or use **c2-custom-var** to override those variables with your values.
+to easily change the language to your favorite ones, there are variables in the **c2-custom-var** file to set those variables with your values.
 ```
 CUSTOM_COUNTRY=DE
 CUSTOM_KEYMAP=de-latin1-nodeadkeys